Cecylia Słapakowa

-Life
+Early life and background

 Cecylia Słapakowa and her family came from Lithuania which at the time of her birth was a socially and intellectually semi-detached frontier province of the Russian Empire.
 She had been born in the Vilnius/Wilna region.
 At some point she relocated to Warsaw in Poland, which before 1915 was administered as another semi-detached province of the Russian Empire.
 Despite her Lithuanian provenance she was fluent in both Yiddish and Russian.
-She was, according to one source, a member of the "old Russian-speaking Jewish intelligensia", which had been dispersed during the turbulent aftermath of the "October Revolution" in Leningrad.
+She was, according to one source, a member of the "old Russian-speaking Jewish intelligensia", which had been dispersed during the turbulent aftermath of the October Revolution in Leningrad.
 At home her daily language was Russian, but it is clear from what is known of her work that she had mastered a number of different languages.
 Despite being identified in Warsaw as "Lithuanian", she defied contemporary stereotypes by building and sustaining contacts with Polish and Yiddish cultures.

+Pre-war career

 During the 1930s Słapakowa worked as a journalist and translator.
-Her articles and reviews appeared regularly in "Nasz Przegląd", a daily newspaper published in Warsaw for the large Polish-Jewish community, presenting what one source defines as a "moderately zionist viewpoint" ("...umiarkowanie syjonistyczny punkt...").
-She also undertook work for the Warsaw branch of the "Yiddish Research Institute" (YIVO / "Żydowski Instytut Naukowy ").
+Her articles and reviews appeared regularly in Nasz Przegląd, a daily newspaper published in Warsaw for the large Polish-Jewish community, presenting what one source defines as a "moderately zionist viewpoint" ("...umiarkowanie syjonistyczny punkt...").
+She also undertook work for the Warsaw branch of the Yiddish Research Institute (YIVO / Żydowski Instytut Naukowy).
 The largest translation project on which she is known to have worked involved teaming up with Zofią Erlichową.
 Together the women translated Simon Dubnow's twelve volume "Historia Żydów" ("History of the Jews") from Russian into Polish.
 The Polish edition was first published at Kraków in 1939.
 A posthumously published second edition appeared in 1948.